simplifine-llm/Simplifine/README.md

 pip install git+https://github.com/simplifine-llm/Simplifine.git
 ```

-## 🏁 Quickstart

-For a more comprehensive example, see this [notebook](https://github.com/simplifine-llm/Simplifine/blob/main/examples/cloud_quickstart.ipynb) in the examples folder:

-Further examples on how to use train engine are also located in the examples folder.

 ## 🤝 Contributing

 We are looking for contributors!
-Please send an email to [founders@simplifine.com](mailto:founders@simplifine.com) to get onboarded, or add your name to the waitlist on [www.simplifine.com](http://www.simplifine.com).
+Please send an email to [founders@simplifine.com](mailto:founders@simplifine.com) to get onboarded!
+We welcome all types of contributions.

 ## 📄 License

 Simplifine is licensed under the GNU General Public License Version 3.
 See the LICENSE file for more details.

-## 📚 Documentation

-Find our full documentation at [docs.simplifine.com](http://docs.simplifine.com).

 ## 💬 Support

 If you have any suggestions for new features you'd like to see implemented, please raise an issue—we will work hard to make it happen ASAP!
 For any other questions, feel free to contact us at [founders@simplifine.com](mailto:founders@simplifine.com).

+## 🔄 Updates

+#### **v0.0.8**
+- **🐛 Bug Fixes:** Streamlined code and resolved trainer-related issues for smoother operation.
+- **✨ New Feature:** Introduced support for defining more complex configuration files, enhancing the flexibility of the trainer.
+- **📚 Documentation:** Added new examples, including tutorials on cloud-based training and creating a fake news detector.
+- **🔗 Updated Documentation:** Check out the latest docs at [docs.simplifine.com](https://docs.simplifine.com).

+#### **v0.0.71**
+- **🐛 Bug Fixes:** Fixed issues that caused loading failures on certain configurations, ensuring broader compatibility.
+- **✨ New Feature:** Enabled direct installation from Git and added support for Hugging Face API Tokens, allowing access to restricted models.
+- **📚 Documentation:** Refreshed examples to reflect the latest features.

 ## ⛮ General Compute Considerations